-Door: Robin van der Meulen | juni 16, 2017
+Door: Robin van der Meulen | 16/06/2017

 First and foremost, the problem is that the engagement of an employee is not a physical matter you can change.
 If you compare a system of engagement with, for example, an IT system, it’s obvious.
-If an IT system requires a different output or result, you change the program responsible for it, test the change and you’re good to go.
+If an IT system requires a different output or result, you change the program responsible for it.
+Than test the change and you’re good to go.
 When influencing employee engagement, you have no such option.
 All you can do is to change the environment in order to create the change you need.
 So that is what you do.
 You hold an even better company event, create a fun day in the office or perhaps you improve the work environment with beautiful art.
-But then what?
+And then what?
 How do you know if it worked to increase engagement?
 And to what extend?
 You will only know if you measure adequately to do such assessment.

 “If you do what you always did, you will get what you always got.”

-For many years now, research on employee engagement shows horrible results, like Gallup’s State of the American Workplace February 2017, reporting 70% of employees being not engaged at work.
+For many years now, research on employee engagement shows horrible results, like Gallup’s State of the American Workplace, reporting 70% of employees being not engaged at work.
 So, I bet you can guess by now how this is possible.
 Measuring once a year is not functional.
-It will not help you to get to know your organization or understand your actions any better.
+It will not help you to get to know your organization or understand needed actions.
 You will end up discussing the results endlessly to agree the root causes of the results.
-Consequently, you are likely to hear what you always heard, do what you always did and then get what you always got.
+And you are likely to hear what you always heard.
+Do what you always did and then get what you always got.
 For comparison, let’s say we’re investing Marketing.
 In any company that I ever worked for there was someone – if not the whole management team – that wanted to know for every investment how much turnover it brought in.
 Yet, everyone seems to be ok not knowing what the millions do that are invested in creating a happy and engaged workforce.